Are you thinking of moving to Portugal in the latter half of 2023?

 The second route to the D2 visa is the independent service provider route.
 This option is a good fit for those who wish to provide services to domestic or international clients.
 It has fewer requirements compared to the entrepreneur route.

-You don’t have to incorporate a Portuguese company, nor do you need an accountant.
+You don’t have to incorporate a Portuguese company or hire an accountant.

 You’ll need to show proof of having contracts with clients, along with proof of relevant experience and/or qualifications in your field of work.